Updated May 2022 with new links and job opportunities

-Although some families find it most convenient in the coaching lifestyle to be a one-income household, many wives seek work out of necessity.
+Although some families find it most convenient in the coaching lifestyle to remain a one-income household, many wives work out of necessity.
 Coaches at most levels aren’t paid well, and as costs of living rise, some wives work just to afford health insurance.

 Still, I know several coaches’ wives who work because they choose to.
-They love having the extra income, but more so, their job is the place they aren’t “Mrs. Coach,” and they thrive by having something of their own.
+They love having the extra income, but more so, their job is the place they aren’t “Mrs. Coach,” and they thrive because they have something they call their own.

-Regardless, the challenge remains.
+The challenge the find the best job remains.
 What jobs are easiest for women who move every 18-24 months on average to obtain?
 When you answer the application question “Why did you leave your previous job?” with “a move for husband’s job” five times over, are you going to be marketable?
 Almost two decades in the coaching business has revealed the answer to that question is sometimes yes, and sometimes no.

-Here’s my list of top jobs for coaches’ wives:
+Here’s my list of best jobs for career transitions for coaches’ wives: